Contact Us for a Free Consultation (213) 542-0979

 Defending Criminal Threats Cases

-Mitigation and Seeking Reduced Charges
+Mitigation and Seeking Reduced Charges: A Ray of Hope

-If you don't have a defense — I've had people leave messages on another person's phone, basically threatening them.
+If you don't have a defense — I've had people leave messages on another person's phone, threatening them.
 That's going to be a problem for a defense.

 • why was the threat made?